Clutch control: Moving off from a standstill

 At a certain point while gently lifting the clutch, the car will begin to move as the clutch starts to slip, referred to as the biting point.
 Here, the accelerator pedal should be gently depressed to slowly increase the car's speed.
 Once the car reaches a suitable speed, the clutch can be fully engaged and speed can then be controlled either by varying the engine speed or by partially disengaging the clutch again if necessary.

 This particular use of clutch control is frequently taught to learning drivers as a way to control acceleration when pulling away from a complete stop or when driving at very slow speeds while minimizing the chance of stalling the engine.

 Creeping

 Creeping generally refers to moving slowly, and is generally analogous to a parking situation or very slow moving traffic.
-Creeping is usually done in either reverse or first gear, like when reversing out of a parking or pulling into a driveway.
-While moving at low speeds like these, it is often not necessary to use the accelerator pedal as an engine's idle speed should provide enough power to do so, given a driver is skilled with clutch control.
-Revving the engine higher than about 2000 RPM while moving at low speeds and the clutch not fully engaged is very bad and causes extreme wear to the clutch material, greatly reducing its usable lifespan.
+Creeping is usually done in either reverse or first gear, like when reversing out of a parking space or pulling into a driveway.
+While moving at low speeds like these, it is often not necessary to use the accelerator pedal as an engine's idle speed should provide enough torque to do so, given a driver is careful enough with the clutch pedal.
+Revving the engine higher than necessary while moving at low speeds and the clutch not fully engaged can cause damage to the system due to heat caused by friction on the clutch material, reducing its usable lifespan.
 This is mitigated in most motorcycles by the use of a wet clutch.